varnish/Varnish-Book/varnish_sysadmin.rst

    If you already have tools in place to analyze Apache-like logs (NCSA logs), varnishncsa can be used to print the shmlog as ncsa-styled log.

    Filtering works similar to varnishlog.
-Unfortunately, you can not customize the output of varnishncsa as of Varnish 2.1.3.
+Output formatting of varnishncsa was added in Varnish 2.1.5.

 varnishstat